-Development of institutional capacity in research in Papua New Guinea remains a crucial priority for the Australian Government.
+In 2022–23, ACIAR will refresh its partnership with Papua New Guinea establishing a long-term intent to underpin both research and capacity-building collaboration.
 ACIAR will continue to support partner institutions to build the capacity of research personnel through long-term and short-term courses, informal networking events and hands-on experience at the project level.
 Through this process, we play a very significant role in contributing to the human capital of Papua New Guinea to develop skills and knowledge in sustainable agriculture, fisheries and forestry.
-An excellent example is the flagship Transformative Agriculture and Enterprise Development program (TADEP), a multidisciplinary research program that aims to improve the livelihoods of rural men and women in Papua New Guinea through 5 component research projects.
-TADEP is co-funded by DFAT and ACIAR.

 - 6 projects are part of regional projects

 The research program addresses our high-level objectives, as outlined in the ACIAR 10-Year Strategy 2018–2027, as well as specific issues and opportunities identified by ACIAR and our partner organisations.
 The following sections briefly describe individual ACIAR-supported projects and anticipated outputs in Papua New Guinea.
 The projects are grouped according to research program.
 Each project description is referenced in a list at the end of this section, which provides the project title and code.